triosdirkvos/trimax/README.md

 - Markdown content
 - responsive design

-Development of this framework has started in april 2015.
-TRImax is a collection of different software projects developed in the past by TRIOS, a web and internet consulting firm.

 The purpose of TRImax is to deliver basic functionality as a starting point when building a new, responsive website where content management is based on Markdown.

 The structure of files is based on three parts : Model, View, Controller, see also  [Wikipedia](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).